dilshankarunarathne/c-sharp-notes/README.md

 # Classes

 Classes are building blocks of our applications.
 A class combines related variables (also called fields, attributes or properties) and functions (methods) together.
 Note: fields and properties are technically different in C# but conceptually they mean the same thing.
 They represent attributes about a class.
-I’ll explain the difference between fields and properties in detail in my C# Intermediate course.
 An object is an instance of a class.
 At runtime, many objects collaborate with each other to provide some functionality.
-As a metaphor, think of a supermarket.
-At a supermarket, there are multiple people working together to provide services to customers.
-Each person has a role and is focused only on one area of functionality.
-Software is exactly the same.
-A role in a supermarket is like a class in a C# application.
-A person filling that role during work hours, is like an object in an application at runtime.
 Note that even though there is a slight different between the word Class and Object, these words are often used interchangeably.
 To create a class:
 public class Person
 {